yo1am1/BookselfAPI/apiv2/README.md

-# This is the current version of BookstoreAPI
+## This is the second version of BookstoreAPI

-> This is not the final version and does not contain most features, that will be on release
+> This version does NOT contain most of the features and only for educational purposes

-## This version is recomended to use
+# Please, use the third version